 As described above, hempcrete is a "carbon-negative" or "better-than-zero-carbon" material; more carbon is taken out of the atmosphere by the growth of the hemp plant than is emitted as a result of hempcrete's production and its application on site.
 Various estimates for the amount of carbon sequestered have been put forward, and of course this varies depending on the exact type and source of materials, as well as on the application technique.
-However a leading UK manufacturer of hempcrete materials has suggested a figure of 165kg net $CO_2$ sequestered per m of shuttered (hand-placed) hempcrete, and 110kg net $CO_2$ sequestered per m of spray-applied hempcrete.
+However, LCA work carried out by a UK manufacturer of hempcrete materials suggested a figure of between 110-165kg net CO_2 sequestered per m3 hempcrete, equating to roughly 40-50kg per square metre of new build wall.